sanjeet-kumar-cse/Fundamental-of-ADDS/Configuring GPO Setting for Enabling Audit Logs in Active Directory Domain Services.md

 2. Right-click the OU and select `Link an Existing GPO`.
 3. Choose the GPO you created (e.g., "Enable Audit Logs Policy") from the list and click `OK`.

-### 6. Verify GPO Application
-1. Open Command Prompt on a client machine.
-2. Run `gpupdate /force` to manually apply the policy.
-3. Verify the audit settings by running `gpresult /r` to review the applied policies.

-### 7. Monitor and Review Audit Logs
-1. Open Event Viewer on a client machine.
-2. Navigate to `Event Viewer` > `Windows Logs` > `Security`.
-3. Review the security logs to ensure that audit events are being logged as configured.

 ## Conclusion
 By following these steps, you can configure and apply a GPO to enable audit logs in Active Directory Domain Services.
 Regular monitoring and updates ensure that the audit policies are effective and up-to-date.